An 18th century, stone-built detached cottage in the sleepy village of Llansilin, 6 miles from Oswestry.

 A welcoming cottage, ideal for exploring both Wales and England.

-Four bedrooms: 2 x doubles, 1 x twin, 1 x single.
+Four bedrooms: 2 x double, 1 x twin, 1 x single.
 Bathroom with bath, hand-held shower, basin and WC.
 Ground floor shower room with shower, basin and WC.
-Fitted kitchen (limited headroom in parts).
+Kitchen (limited headroom in parts).
 Utility.
 Dining room.
 Sitting room with woodburning stove and French doors to side patio.